 We are committed to our people, our stakeholders and the community as a whole.
-We have a variety of programs to incentivize and support our employees, from employee ownership of our shares to comprehensive benefits and training.
+We have a variety of programs to incentivize and support employees, from employee ownership of our shares to comprehensive benefits and training.
 We are also committed to other policies and practices designed to fulfill our commitment to social and human capital development.
 Our Board and its Management Development and Compensation Committee provide guidance to management on workplace and culture.
-More information about our total rewards package is available on our website, www.royaltypharma.com, under "Corporate Responsibility-Social & Human Capital."
+More information about our total rewards package is available on our website, www.royaltypharma.com, under "Responsibility-Building and supporting talent."